theKidOfArcrania/personal-website-mirror/source/_posts/tamuctf.md

 shell... too easy... next!

 ### pwn6
+EDIT: yeah uhmm.... my solution was actually unintentional (and the real solution was way harder to employ).

+> Okay kids you learned your lesson!
+ALWAYS check your code twice and run it through a few *experienced* pwners before actually releasing it for others to break it... especially for large bloated code!!

 Okay this was way too bloated!
-Uhhmm... okay this was quite annoying and I heard that this had also many unintentional solutions, @PWN\_writers\_at\_TAMUCTF, in the future, PLEASE groom your code a bit before releasing these, as there were several with unintentional solutions.
+Uhhmm... okay this was quite annoying.

 First I think it would be good if I explained what this program did.
 Essentially there's a client program that talked to a server program.
 This server is the one